BirthdayCloud/v3-core/README.md

 For higher level contracts, see the [uniswap-v3-periphery](https://github.com/Uniswap/uniswap-v3-periphery) repository.

+# Installing
+**NOTE: Install the project with `yarn install --frozen-lockfile` since the dependency tree is messed up.**

 ## Bug bounty

 This repository is subject to the Uniswap V3 bug bounty program, per the terms defined [here](./bug-bounty.md).